tstehr/recipes/Creamy_Pumpkin_Mac_n_Cheese.md

-# Creamy Pumpkin Mac 'n' Cheese
+# Creamy Pumpkin Mac'n'Cheese

-Amazing, creamy, flavorful pumpkin mac 'n' cheese made with 10 simple ingredients!
+Amazing, creamy, flavorful pumpkin mac'n'cheese made with 10 simple ingredients!
 The perfect dairy- and gluten-free entrée for fall and the holiday season!

 *entree, gluten-free, vegan, vegetarian*